-The UN estimates that some 64,500 Colombian farming families, a population of more than 300,000, live off coca.
+The organization estimated in 2016 that some 106,000 Colombian farming families live off coca.

 These families receive on average little less than $1,200 a month from selling coca, which sells at a little more than a dollar per kilo, depending on the region.

 To produce one kilo of cocaine some 125 kilos of coca is needed, which would cost a local drug lab $137.50.
 Once the lab has turned the coca leaves first into coca paste, then into coca base and ultimately into real cocaine, the value will have increased to $2,269.

 By the time it gets to the street in, for example the United States, that kilo of cocaine will provide $60,000 in revenue.
 In Australia this could be as much as $235,000.

 Authorities are trying to curb coca cultivation by eradicating plants and, until recently, spraying chemicals over areas where coca fields are most prevalent.

 Nevertheless, Colombia had a record potential cocaine production of 866 tons in 2016.

 According to Colombia’s Defense Ministry, it destroyed more than 52,000 hectares of coca and seized more than 400 tons of cocaine in 2017.

 Notwithstanding, lawless areas used for coca cultivation reached record levels.